How We Adapted Book Frameworks to LinkedIn Brand Building

 It doesn’t matter who you are.
 A founder, a freelancer, or a professional aiming for the next big role, the way you tell your story determines whether you end up getting lost in the clamour or stand out as an example for people to learn and look up to.
 There is a lot that can be done by choosing the right framework for your book.
 If I confide this little truth with you: branding yourself is not about “being everywhere” or posting endless selfies.
 All of this starts with three simple yet crucial words that are not just words but keys to your proven success.
 The words are clarity, consistency, and connection.

 We aim at making people learn about these frameworks and lucky for you, you don’t have to invent your own from scratch.
 Some of the world’s best thinkers in branding, leadership, and marketing have distilled decades of expertise into actionable systems that anyone can apply.
 Why did we do this?
-We have created a new personal branding ebook coauthored by Bhavik Sarkhedi and Sahil Gandhi, who is also known as the “Brand Professor”.
+We have created a new personal branding ebook “Become Someone From No One” coauthored by Bhavik Sarkhedi and Sahil Gandhi, who is also known as the “Brand Professor”.
 They both co-own webflow agency Blushush and the personal branding firm Ohh My Brand.
 In this blog ahead, we will explore eight of the most powerful personal branding frameworks from best personal branding books, supported by real-world data and examples that prove they work.

 Start With Why: Simon Sinek